- J.D., Harvard Law School, 2008

 Areas of Practice

-Mr. Moreno practices general business and commercial litigation in both in state and federal courts.
+Mr. Moreno practices general business and commercial litigation in both state and federal courts.
 He has experience handling matters in a diverse array of industries, including the banking and finance, mortgage, hospitality, technology and telecommunications, energy and extraction, and pharmaceutical industries.
 He is also experienced in the law of receivership and has actively managed the legal affairs of businesses placed into receivership.
 He is familiar with single plaintiff litigation, derivative claims, class actions and other complex litigation.
+Mr. Moreno has experience acting as lead associate managing the defense of a class actions alleging violations of the Telephone Consumer Protection Act.

 Mr. Moreno has successfully represented clients in claims involving breach of contract, unfair business practices, false advertising, fraud, breach of fiduciary duty, negligence, wrongful foreclosure, unfair debt collection, unfair credit reporting, unjust enrichment, misappropriation of trade secrets, quiet title, emotional distress, and receiverships, among others.